Mon-Fri: 9am - 5pm

 Vitamin D2 and Vitamin D3 are the two most common types of vitamin D that are used, with both having a multitude of benefits for the body.
 Vitamin D3 maintains high Vitamin D levels in the body as it is produced in the body's skin when exposed to sunlight, but some people may need to boost their intake through vitamin supplements or certain foods.
-This can be impacted by how much sun exposure you get and how your body absorbs vitamin D.

 A diagnostic send-in test that you can use at home to determine your blood concentration of vitamin D and to monitor the level of 25-OH vitamin D i...View full details

 The cerascreen® Cholesterol Test is a send-in health test kit that measures the relevant blood fat values if there is an increased risk of developi...View full details

 Vitamin D is essential in aiding the growth and development of children as well as being an important component for bone and tooth health since it helps with calcium and phosphorus absorption and use.
 When used with a healthy diet and exercise, vitamin D can help the body's natural process of producing new cells as well as maintain healthy muscles and joints.
 Vitamin D also plays a role in the division of cells.
 During the colder months, it is likely that some may experience vitamin D deficiency, which can show in a multitude of ways, which is why vitamin D supplementation is so commonly recommended no matter what your age is.